troywsmith/PythonCourse/Course2/README.md

 Quality Assurance: A person or team focused on insuring the overall quality of a software product.
 QA is often involved in testing a product and identifying problems before the product is released.

 text file: A sequence of characters stored in permanent storage like a hard drive.

+### Chapter 8: Lists

+aliasing: A circumstance where two or more variables refer to the same object.

+delimiter: A character or string used to indicate where a string should be split.

+element: One of the values in a list (or other sequence); also called items.

+equivalent: Having the same value.

+index: An integer value that indicates an element in a list. identical Being the same object (which implies equivalence).

+list: A sequence of values.

+list traversal: The sequential accessing of each element in a list.

+nested list: A list that is an element of another list.

+object: Something a variable can refer to.
+An object has a type and a value.

+reference: The association between a variable and its value.